FaizanMughal/flak_m/readme.txt

  - Add some more effects, maybe some nicer recoil on guns too.
  - General polishing and bugfixing.
  - Trim out unused animations.

+Known bugs:

+ - Sometimes the slave enforcer gets "lowered" while the main enforcer is reloading.
+No idea what causes this.
+ - Sludge doesn't react to ceiling and wall movement.